Read time 1 minute

-At IFM’s 2021 Annual International Conference (AIC) online experience, expert clinicians will explore the latest findings connecting early childhood experiences and environmental exposures to disease progression later in life.
-The sessions on pediatric health at AIC will offer key insights into functional medicine interventions that promote optimal cognitive and physical development, from infancy to adulthood.
+At IFM’s 2021 Annual International Conference (AIC) online experience, expert clinicians explored the latest findings connecting early childhood experiences and environmental exposures to disease progression later in life.
+The sessions on pediatric health at AIC offered key insights into functional medicine interventions that promote optimal cognitive and physical development, from infancy to adulthood.

 The pediatric track features a variety of case-based discussions on functional medicine interventions with positive outcomes for younger patients.
 Topics include the impact of early life stress and trauma, how to build resilience during the COVID-19 pandemic (as well as its effect on childhood mental health, physical activity, and academic progress), and the role of the exposome-metabolome in chronic childhood and adult disorders.

 Steven Berkowitz, MD, on the Impact of Early Life Stress Across the Lifespan